 St. Peter is a Roman Catholic Parish in the city of Geneva, Illinois, and part of the Aurora Deanery, under the Rockford Diocese and the Most Reverend Bishop David J. Malloy.
 We are a welcoming, faith-filled community of 2700+ families, many of whom have worshipped and learned as part of the St. Peter community for generations.
 While these parish families represent a strong, continuous thread in our parish history, new individuals and families are warmly welcomed and encouraged to join our parish family as we serve the Lord through worship and prayer, service to others and social activities.

 All are welcome at St. Peter Parish.
 Most of our parishioners reside in Geneva, but we also have people from many other communities.
 We ask that our parishioners become an active part of our parish through participation in worship, spiritual growth activities, service to others and financial support.

 Fr.
-Martins Emeh, JCL, is the pastor of St. Peter Parish.
+Jonathan Bakkelund, is the parochial administrator of St. Peter Parish.
 Assisting him is Parochial Vicar Fr.
 Ariel Valencia and Greg D'Anna, Permanent Deacon.

 Delnor Community Hospital is within our parish boundaries.
 We are primarily responsible for pastoral care of all Catholic patients during their stay in the hospital, as well as at Bria Health Services and Arden Courts.
 We are blessed with help from neighboring priests and pastoral care ministers who graciously assist at these facilities as they are able or when we need back-up.

 Our parish, most importantly, is one made up of God’s children.
 One’s age, gender and role in life have meaning because of our faith, hope and love for one another, our community and the world around us.